secretstartups/handbook/sales/field-communications/field-flash-newsletter/edition-2020-09-01/index.html.md

 Should we expand to include all use cases?
 We want to hear your feedback!
 Let us know your thoughts in [this issue](https://gitlab.com/gitlab-com/sales-team/field-operations/enablement/-/issues/478).

 ### Team Member Spotlight 🔦
-Glen Miller was nominated for going above and beyond and exceeding expectations while supporting customers like T-Mobile as a Professional Services Implementation Engineer.
+Glen Miller was nominated for going above and beyond and exceeding expectations while supporting Enterprise customers as a Professional Services Implementation Engineer.
 Learn how Glen embraces our values of Results, Iteration, Collaboration, and Transparency to serve as our customers' trusted advisor.
 And, meet his two adorable rescue pups – Apollo and Maisel! 🐕

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/O_OvmKxQsLE" frameborder="0" allowfullscreen="true"> </iframe>